Elephant Stone: The Stone Roses’ Energetic, Propulsive Epic

 “Reni’s drumming lent such a character and identity to the songs.
 Ian and John had got it with the melodies and lyrics but they were lucky to get Reni because he took them from being a traditional, normal rock band into the stratosphere with other great groups.”

 And that’s pretty telling here, as you wonder what a lesser drummer would have done with the song.

 Just the usual dun-dun-clank?

-With Reni, instead it became an instantly memorable song with a driving, propulsive force behind it.
-And that was very noticeable during live performances.
+Instead, with the help of Reni it became an instantly memorable song with a driving, propulsive force behind it.

 Notable Live Performances of Elephant Stone